walshbr/introduction-to-text-analysis/issues/why_read_with_a_computer.md

 You will have to decide for yourself the answers to these questions over the course of the book.
 But before we send you off on the wild world of computer-assisted interpretation, we did want to give you one last term.
 One way of describing what you are doing here is **digital humanities**.
 The term means lots of different things to different groups of people, at once everything and nothing.
 I tend to find Laura Mandell's definition in an [interview with the LA Review of Books](https://lareviewofbooks.org/article/digital-humanities-interview-laura-mandell/) to be useful:

 >But the best definition of the digital humanities, I think, is bringing digital methods to bear on humanities research and then interrogating the digital humanities by humanities research.

+We will keep a kindred double definition in mind as we move forward: the digital humanities involves using technology to think critically as well as thinking critically about technology.

+Confused?
+Good.
+That means you're learning.